a2aaron/BROKEN_FIELD/README.md

 Down - Run Art much slower (halve current speed)

 Z - See previous Art
-X - See nex tArt
+X - See next Art
 M - Generate New Art, mutating the current Art to produce the new Art W/A/S/D - Keyboard Controls (only affects Bytebeat art)